Cubic threefolds moduli and the Monster group: Introduction

-Before we review the individual sections, we wish to point the reader to some questions connected with this material.
+Before we review the individual sections, we point the reader to some questions connected with this material.

 The first is that another potential example is waiting to be probed and that is when $\MM\cong \LL_1\operp\LL_2$.
 This lattice embeds primitively in $\LL_4$ with orthogonal complement $\LL_1(2)$ (the lattice of rank one has a generator of square norm $6$).
 We embed $\MM$ via this embedding in $\LL^\A$.
 Then $\MM^\perp\cong \LL_1(2)\operp 2\LL_4\operp\HH$ determines a ball quotient of dimension 10.
 It has in common with the 10-dimensional ball parametrizing cubic threefolds that it contains the Deligne-Mostow ball quotient of dimension 9.
-Taking our cue from \cite{cns}, we expect that the reflection group associated to this ball quotient involves another sporadic simple finite group, namely $\mathrm{Fi}_{23}\times \mu_2$; the challenge to algebraic geometers is then to find a modular interpretation of it.
+Taking our cue from \cite{cns}, we expect that the reflection group associated to this ball quotient involves another sporadic finite group, namely $\Sfrak_2\times \mathrm{Fi}_{23}$; the challenge to algebraic geometers is to find a modular interpretation of it.

 The second question regards automorphic forms.
-We recall that a $\U(\LL^\A)$-automorphic form of weight $w$ (with trivial character) is simply a $\G$-invariant holomorphic section the automorphic line bundle section of $\Ocal_{\BB(\U(\LL)}(-w)$ (assuming, as we will, that $n>1$; otherwise a growth condition must be imposed).
-This means that the line bundle $\Ocal_{\BB(\LL)}(-1)$ descends to an ample bundle $\Lcal$ on $X_\G$ in the orbifold sense so that the $\G$-automorphic forms of weight $w$ are the sections of $\Lcal^{\otimes w}$.
+We recall that a $\U(\LL^\A)$-automorphic form of weight $w$ (with trivial character) is simply a $\G$-invariant holomorphic section the automorphic line bundle section of $\Ocal_{\BB(\LL)}(-w)$ (assuming, as we will, that $n>1$; otherwise a growth condition must be imposed).
+This means that the line bundle $\Ocal_{\BB(\LL)}(-1)$ descends to an ample bundle $\Lcal$ on $X$ in the orbifold sense so that the $\G$-automorphic forms of weight $w$ are the sections of $\Lcal^{\otimes w}$.
 If $\hat G$ is finite, then this implies that $\hat\pi^*\Lcal$ is also ample and

 is a finitely generated graded $\CC$-algebra endowed with a $\hat G$-representation.
 This may well be worth studying in its own right, even for the ball quotients with a known modular interpretation.
-If one can come up with a decent proposal (in a Moonshine spirit, say) for what to expect for the Allcock ball quotient or for the Allcock hyperball quotient, that is, propose a candidate of a graded $\CC$-algebra $A^\pt$ as above with a faithful $\Mb\wr\mu_2$ resp.\ $\Mb$-action, then its subalgebra of invariants must reproduce $\oplus_{w=0}^\infty \Hl^0(X_\G, \Lcal^{\otimes w})$ (whose proj defines the Baily-Borel compactification $X_\G^*$), and then $\proj(A^\pt)$ must give the sought for $\hat X_\G$ (or rather the normalization of $X_\G^*$ in $\hat X_\G$). \\
+If one can come up with a decent proposal (in a Moonshine spirit, say) for what to expect for the Allcock ball quotient or for the Allcock hyperball quotient, that is, propose a candidate of a graded $\CC$-algebra $A^\pt$ as above with a faithful $\Mb\wr\mu_2$ resp.\ $\Mb$-action, then its subalgebra of invariants must reproduce $\oplus_{w=0}^\infty \Hl^0(X, \Lcal^{\otimes w})$ (whose proj defines the Baily-Borel compactification $X^*$), so that $\proj(A^\pt)$ is the sought-for $\hat X$ (or rather the normalization of $X^*$ in $\hat X$). \\